Ross Donoghue

 Ross Donoghue (born July 19, 1959) is a former middle-distance runner who specialized in the 1500 meters and the mile.
 He first rose to prominence as a standout high school runner with Bishop Cunningham High School from Oswego, New York.
 He was recruited by Villanova, where he would establish himself as one of the most prolific 1500-meter and mile-specialists in the school's history.
 Donoghue represented the United States at the 1983 Pan American Games, where he finished second overall in the men's 1500 meters.
 Over the course of his competitive career, he ran under four minutes in the mile on eight occasions.

 Running career

 High school

 Donoghue attended Bishop Cunningham High School up to his graduation in the class of 1977.
 On November 20, 1976, he ran his last cross country race as a high schooler at the New York State Federation meet, where he placed first out of 550 runners on a 3-mile course, recording a time of 15:06.

 Collegiate

-Donoghue was recruited by Villanova University, a school with an emphasis on their track program.
+Donoghue first competed for the St. John's Red Storm track and field team, but later transferred to the Villanova Wildcats.
 During his spell at Villanova, Donoghue was the men's 1500 meter Big East (both indoor and outdoor) champion in 1982.
 Although he specialized in the 1500 and the mile, he also had experience in the shorter distances, and recorded a personal best of 1:48.0 in the 800 meters while at Villanova.